Sheebah43/WebTech/README.md

-The files for the course of Web Technology are in the master branch.
+This is for the practical evaluation in the Web Technology course during the Spring 2025 session.